rootlyhq/terraform-provider-rootly/docs/index.md

 ### Optional

 - `api_host` (String) The Rootly API host.
-Defaults to https://api.rootly.com
+Defaults to https://api.rootly.com.
+Can also be sourced from the ROOTLY_API_URL environment variable.
 - `api_token` (String, Sensitive) The Rootly API Token.
-Generate it from your account at https://rootly.com/account
+Generate it from your account at https://rootly.com/account.
+It must be provided but can also be sourced from the ROOTLY_API_TOKEN environment variable.

 ## Example Usage